 Editorial note: Review scores are based against the best possible business class experiences available across all airlines, in regards to each criterion.

-The greatest fun in running a large travel blog is the obligation to try lots of different airline seats.
+The greatest fun in running a large travel blog is the obligation to try lots of different airline seats, Qatar A350 business class being just one of them.
 We buy tickets, we test, we compare.
-The hardest part of running a large travel blog is knowing which are the best, and ending up on others.
-After flying Qatar Airways Qsuite business class on the new Airbus A350-1000, it’s really quite hard to compare it to any other business class experience.
-Though it felt cheesy at the time, Qatar Airways moniker of “first in business class” really seems fair.
+The hardest part of running a large travel blog is knowing which are the best, but still ending up on others, for testing purposes.

-Here’s what it’s like to fly A350 Qsuites, including where to sit, some menu favourites and a few seat features which really separate this experience from just about anything else you’ll find in business class.
-I don’t mean to be biased, but after you fly it, you’ll understand why it’s hard not to be…
+Here’s what it’s like to fly Qatar A350 Qsuites Business Class, including where to sit, some menu favourites and a few seat features which really separate this experience from just about anything else you’ll find in business class.
+I don’t mean to be biased, but after you fly it, you’ll understand why it’s hard not to be a huge fan…

 Stunning is an often overused word, but from the moment you step on board, you’ll see why it’s deserved here.
 On its own, the A350 is one of the newest planes in the sky, and Qatar has kitted their A350’s out with state of the art mood lighting and removed overhead bins from the central aisle to give this plane an extra feeling of open space.